-- 5. For all contracts that were competitively procured and that exceed \$25,000.00, the contractor must submit (or have on file with CSS) a copy of its Equal Employment Opportunity (EEO) policy.
+- 5. For all contracts that were competitively procured and that exceed \$25,000, the contractor must submit (or have on file with CSS) a copy of its Equal Employment Opportunity (EEO) policy.
 Contractors that do not have an established EEO policy must submit a written statement attesting that they do not have an EEO policy.
-This EEO policy, or statement, shall be made a part of the contract file and shall be submitted to DFA, if required. - 6.
-Certain PCS contracts require additional approval beyond the normal procedure. - a.
-Construction-related contracts require review by and approval from CSU and ABA. - b.
+This EEO policy, or statement, shall be made a part of the contract file and shall be submitted to DFA, if required. - Certain PCS contracts require additional approval beyond the normal procedure. - Construction-related contracts require review by and approval from CSU and ABA.

+- b.
 PCS contracts for information systems technology and services (including the purchase of computer equipment) require review by and approval memo from the DHS Office of Systems and Technology (OST) prior to the development of the contract (see DHS Policy 1022 for details.)
-Re-approval is required for all amendments to applicable contracts.

-- Contracts for legal services to represent DHS require review by and approval from OCC, for coordination to DHS Director (see DHS Policy 1073). - 7.
+Re-approval is required for all amendments to applicable contracts. - c.
+Contracts for legal services to represent DHS require review by and approval from OCC, for coordination to DHS Director (see DHS Policy 1073). - 7.
 Standard PCS contracts are not binding, and no payments will be made, until they are approved by both contracting parties (the contractor and the division Director), as well as by a representative of DFA when applicable.
 Standalone PO's are considered effective and, therefore, binding upon the contractor's acceptance of the terms. - 8.
 Funding amounts based on Final Negotiated or Fixed unit rates should be computable to an even number of units whenever practical.
 If the contract amount cannot be computed to an even number of units, the number of full units possible should be indicated, with a notation made that payment cannot exceed the contract total.
 Funding amounts based on budgets should be exact, not rounded.
 Contract totals that include more than one funding source should reflect the exact total of the funding sources, not a rounded amount. - 9.
 The prior written approval of OCC is required for the contractor to assign the contract in whole or in part or any payment arising out of it. - 10.
 Contractors shall insure non-discrimination and equal opportunity by subcontractors in compliance with all applicable federal laws, regulations, executive orders and civil rights rules and regulations. - 11.
-Standard PCS contracts with out-of-state vendors ("foreign corporations") who are transacting business in Arkansas shall include verification of the vendor's Certificate of Authority from the Arkansas Secretary of State.
+For standard PCS contracts, the contractor's status of "good standing" with the Arkansas Secretary of State is required.
+(Exception: this does not apply to contracts with individuals, contracts with governmental entities, or contracts with out-of-state vendor who are NOT transacting business IN Arkansas.)